rajesh-itech/nimble_fix/README.md

 #### Problem

-In the LeadCaptureForm.tsx the suspense edge function service named " send-confirmation " is called twice.
+The send-confirmation suspense edge function service was being triggered twice during the lead capture process.

 #### Root Cause

-One time is was called for saving the data in the database.
-Second time it was called for sending the email.
+The function was invoked once for saving form data into the database and a second time for sending the confirmation email, leading to redundant API calls.

 #### Fix

-Removed multiple calling of send-confirmation module.
+Refactored the code to ensure that the send-confirmation module is called only once after form submission, thereby combining the database save and email send logic into a single API call.

 ```typescript